openedx/open-edx-proposals/oeps/processes/oep-0054-core-contributors.rst

 defined at
 `<https://openedx.atlassian.net/wiki/spaces/COMM/pages/3593502844/Core+Contributor+-+Work+Scope>`_

-Questions about the Program can be directed to the tCRIL administrator(s) via the ``#core-contributors`` Slack room in the `Open edX Slack
+Questions about the Program can be directed to the Axim administrator(s) via the ``#core-contributors`` Slack room in the `Open edX Slack
 <https://openedx.slack.com/>`_.